-Figure 8.2 below presents the percentage distribution of orphans - including those one parent or both parents deceased - among the population aged 0-20, by district.
-It shows that Muhanga district has 1.6% of orphans with both parents deceased and 14% of orphans with one parent deceased.
-Both these indicators are below or equal to the national level averages, which are 2.7% and 14% respectively.
+Figure 8.2 below presents the percentage distribution of orphans - including those with one parent or both parents deceased - among the population aged 0-20, by district.
+It shows that Rusizi district has 1.8% of orphans with both parents deceased and 13.6% of orphans with one parent deceased.
+Both these indicators are below the national-level averages, which are 2.7% and 14% respectively.